 On April 19, 2023, the Company announced it has signed a Memorandum of Understanding ("MOU") with the Yellowknives Dene First Nation ("YKDFN") regarding the Yellowknife Lithium Project located approximately 60 kilometres east of Yellowknife, Northwest Territories in YKDFN's traditional territory; Chief Drygeese Territory.
-The MOU states that both LIFT and YKDFN intend to enter into an Exploration Agreement based upon the terms outlined in the MOU, and that LIFT can begin mobilizing equipment and supplies for the summer drill campaign at the Yellowknife Lithium Project with an anticipated start date on or around June 1, 2023.
-The exploration agreement was subsequently entered into on June 5, 2023.
+The MOU stated that both LIFT and YKDFN will enter into an Exploration Agreement based upon the terms outlined in the MOU, and that LIFT could mobilize equipment and supplies for the summer 2023 drill campaign at the Yellowknife Lithium Project with an anticipated start date on or around June 1, 2023.
+The exploration agreement was formally entered into on June 5, 2023 with YKDFN.